qgevoeco/qgevoeco.github.io/_drafts/a-draft-post-with-images.md

 </figure>

-### Images that links to a larger version of the image
+### Images that link to a larger version of the image

 <figure class="third">
 	<a href="http://placehold.it/1200x600.gif"><img src="http://placehold.it/900x450.gif"></a>